-If an elector requests a special vote and is not on the Parliamentary electoral roll (e.g. just turned 18 years of age), the person must enrol by Friday 7 October 2022 (the day before the close of voting).
-An application for registration as a Parliamentary elector may be obtained:
+If an elector requests a special vote and is not on the Parliamentary electoral roll (e.g. just turned 18 years of age), the person must enrol by Friday 10 October 2025 (the day before the close of voting).
+An application for registration as a Parliamentary elector may be obtained by:

-- from any NZ Post agency; or - telephoning 0800 ENROLNOW (0800 36 76 56); or - by accessing the Electoral Commission website - www.vote.nz
+- phoning 0800 36 76 56; or - accessing the Electoral Commission website www.vote.nz.